 Learn to produce the quality electronic music you love from scratch in small classes on Garnish Music Production’s Electronic Music Academy program, supported by Ableton, Native Instruments, and Apple.
 We begin by familiarizing students with their music production software and take them through to mastering their EP.
 In this program at our boutique facility, with hard work, students reach their potential with help from our superior roster of instructors, including certified trainers and Grammy-winners, who love to share their knowledge, experience, and techniques.

-With projects to work on outside of class time, in and out of our studios, and our strategically placed mentoring sessions, students will write, produce, engineer, mix, master, and learn how to release and promote their very own EP.
-All diploma learners can book our professional acoustically treated mixing and mastering facility at no extra cost, during, and even after their program, and will have access to our worldwide network of alumni.
+With projects to work on outside of class time, in and out of our studios, and our strategically placed mentoring sessions, students write, produce, engineer, mix, master, and learn how to release and promote their very own EP.
+All academy learners can book our professional acoustically treated mixing and mastering facility at no extra cost, during, and even after their program, and will have access to our worldwide network of alumni.

 Garnish was the first music production school in the world to offer the Music Grades System for music production, and all Comprehensive Academy learners worldwide take a Grade 6, 7, or 8 examination.
 More on music production grades on our London website here.
 If UK music production qualifications do not obviously pertain to our students’ goals, they (and perhaps more so their parents) can be rest assured that our music production program meets a national standard of accreditation.

 Students will get to grips with this revolutionary DAW within weeks of starting class.
 Through our hands-on instruction, students will discover the key concepts that Ableton Live offers, and discover why it is the DAW of choice for getting ideas together for electronic music producers.
 All GMP learners qualify for a 40% discount on Ableton.